onassar/Node-MongoWrapper/README.md

 Node-Mongo
 ===

-I developed this single-file library while working with the Twitter and Facbeook APIs from Node.
+I developed this single-file library while working with the Twitter and Facebook APIs from Node.
 What I found was that it was cumbersome to register CRUD operations against Mongo, through node, with proper execution of callbacks.